Department of Geosciences Graduate Degree Handbook

 Graphic of PhD Coursework without previous MS degree

-You will take a preliminary comprehensive or general examination once you have completed the majority of your doctoral coursework, typically in year ?? of your doctoral program.
+You will take a preliminary comprehensive or general examination once you have completed the majority of your doctoral coursework, typically in the 3rd year of your doctoral program.

-Depending on your advisor, these exams may consist of a written paper and oral defense.
+Format: Varies by advisor; may include a written paper and oral defense.

-• Integrate and synthesize knowledge gained through coursework and academic experiences
+• Integrate and synthesize knowledge from coursework and academic experiences.

 • Define and demonstrate knowledge of theoretical constructs, extant research, and research methods relevant to the domain of inquiry in which you will conduct your dissertation research